 In KS2, staff use a range of resources to deliver the curriculum, including the Primary Languages Network.
 We offer both ongoing language sessions, as well as full day/half day French focus days, which gives the children more time to embed these new skills.

-Year 1 and Year 2 children have a regular 1 hour lesson of modern foreign language a week, in order to ensure progression and skills development.
-The lesson is taught by a specialist French teacher, in order to help them understand the basics.
+Year 1 and Year 2 children have a regular 1 hour lesson of modern foreign language a week, which focuses on the basics in a fun and engaging way, in order to ensure progression and skills development.

 All of our children are taught to know and understand how to: